-A student must earn a minimum of 9 credits with courses in at least two disciplines.
+A student must earn a minimum of nine credits with courses in at least two disciplines (see "Disciplines").
 No more than 15 credits in this category may be applied to the breadth requirement of 40 credits.
-(Note: A student who satisfies the minimal Social Sciences Breadth Requirement with history may not satisfy the minimal Humanities Breadth Requirement with history.)
+(Note: A student who satisfies the minimal social sciences breadth requirement with history may not satisfy the minimal humanities breadth requirement with history.)

-Integrated Studies
+Integrated studies

-No more than 6 credits in this category may be applied to the breadth requirement of 40 credits.
+No more than six credits in this category may be applied to the breadth requirement of 40 credits.